 Google Nexus 9

-No one really expected the Nexus 9 and it slipped comfortably into place between the 7 and 10.
+No one really expected the Nexus 9, but it slipped comfortably into place between the 7 and 10.
 Google had collaborated with HTC on phones before, but never a tablet.

 - Read our Google Nexus 9 review